Secure Autonomous Rover Under Simulated Electronic Warfare

 - Clarified the split between secure transport and lightweight rover-side anomaly detection.

-- Defined the target final demo as a full detection-to-recovery cycle with visible system state transitions.
+- Defined the target demo as a full detection-to-recovery cycle with visible system state transitions.

 Hardware